jakekelly44/readme-generator/src/README.md

 - [Questions](#questions)

 ## Installation
-command line > npm init. command line > npm install inquirer.
+npm init, npm install inquirer from the command line

 ## Functionality
-This application generates a readme
+Generates a readme

 ## Credits
-No collabs
+No collaborators

 ## License
 This application is covered by the Open license.